 The Center complies with accounting principles generally accepted in the United States of America (GAAP).
 GAAP includes all relevant Government Accounting Standards Board (GASB) pronouncements.
-In the government-wide financial statements, Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989 have been applied unless those pronouncements conflict with or contradict GASB pronouncements, in which case, GASB prevails.
 The accounting and reporting framework and the more significant accounting policies are discussed in subsequent sections of this note.